WHO sending Ebola experts to Mali, 43 people monitored for virus

 GENEVA The World Health Organization (WHO) said on Friday it was sending more experts to help Mali fight Ebola, a day after the first case of the disease was confirmed there.

-Malian authorities said on Thursday a two-year-old girl who had traveled to neighboring Guinea was infected -- making Mali the sixth West African country to be touched by the worst outbreak on record of the hemorrhagic fever, which has killed almost 4,900 people.
-[ID:nL6N0SI6E5].
+Malian authorities said on Thursday a two-year-old girl who had travelled to neighbouring Guinea was infected -- making Mali the sixth West African country to be touched by the worst outbreak on record of the haemorrhagic fever, which has killed almost 4,900 people..

-A WHO team of three experts has been in Mali evaluating its defenses, and at least four more would go there over the next few days, WHO spokeswoman Fadela Chaib said.
+A WHO team of three experts has been in Mali evaluating its defences, and at least four more would go there over the next few days, WHO spokeswoman Fadela Chaib said.

 "This team is being assembled this morning and will leave for Mali as soon as possible," Chaib told a news briefing.